kanioz/Products-API/README.md

 # Products-API
-A simple Web API wiht xUnit Tests
+A simple Web API with xUnit Tests